WeblateOrg/weblate/docs/admin/continuous.rst

 Automatically receiving changes from Azure Repos
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Weblate has support for Azure Repos web hooks, add a webhook for :guilabel:`Code pushed` event with destination to ``/hooks/azure/`` URL on your Weblate installation (for example ``https://hosted.weblate.org/hooks/azure/``).
+Weblate has support for Azure Repos webhooks, add a webhook for :guilabel:`Code pushed` event with destination to ``/hooks/azure/`` URL on your Weblate installation (for example ``https://hosted.weblate.org/hooks/azure/``).
 This can be done in :guilabel:`Service hooks` under :guilabel:`Project